Lawrence Goodridge

-Lawrence Goodridge is the Leung Family Professor of Food Safety at the University of Guelph and Director of Guelph's Canadian Research Institute for Food Safety.

-Goodridge studies detection of and protection from food- and water-borne pathogens such as escherichia coli, salmonella and listeria.
+Lawrence Goodridge is a Canadian food scientist.
+He is the Canada Research Chair in Foodborne Pathogen Dynamics at the University of Guelph and Director of Guelph's Canadian Research Institute for Food Safety.
+Goodridge studies detection of and protection from food- and water-borne pathogens such as Escherichia coli, Salmonella and Listeria.
 He uses wastewater testing to study the spread of COVID-19 and other diseases.

 Early life and education

 Goodridge was born in Hamilton, Ontario, Canada.
 He attended the University of Guelph, receiving his B.Sc. in Microbiology in 1995, his M.Sc. in Food Microbiology in 1997, and his Ph.D. in Food Microbiology in 2002.
 He studied Food Safety at the Canadian Research Institute for Food Safety in 2003.
 He then held a post-doctoral fellowship at the University of Georgia where he worked with Michael P. Doyle.

 Career

-In 2003 Goodridge joined the faculty at the University of Wyoming.
+In 2003, Goodridge joined the faculty at the University of Wyoming.
 In 2006, he moved to Colorado State University.

 In 2013, Goodridge became an Associate Professor and the Ian and Jayne Munro Chair in Food Safety in the Department of Food Science and Agricultural Chemistry at McGill University.